 buying a sailboat

-Why live on a boat?
+Why live on a sailboat?

 2. You have a small ecological footprint.
 A boat is a gateway to self-reliance, with systems that are off the grid.
 With solar you consume no power, with wind propulsion there are no emissions, and because water is limited to your tanks, you are aware of how much you use and treat it like the precious resource that it is.